andywang0607/AutoAnnotationTool/README.md

 ![Execute](result/dog.gif)
 - Save rectangle and polygon annotation data according to the [labelme](https://github.com/wkentaro/labelme) json format

+## RoadMap
+- Load exist annotation from json file
+- Algorithm parameter setting window
+- Implement more image segmentation algorithm
+- CICD
+  - I have no experience on CICD, if anyone is willing to help on this, it would be great help to me

 ## How to contribute
+- I am open to any suggestions.
+- For questions, you can create an issue
-Send a pull request
+- Send pull requests for code changes